lazlowa/pypz-examples/README.md

 For this example you will need the following:
 - an IDE of your choice, however the project used PyCharm
-- access to a Kafka cluster, since the operators are using Kafka based IO ports
+- access to a Kafka cluster, since the operators are using Kafka based IO ports (you can use the confluentinc/confluent-local image)

 ## Optional
 Optional, because you can create run the pipelines without the following:
-- access to a Docker image repository
+- access to a Kubernetes Cluster (you can use Kind locally: https://kind.sigs.k8s.io/)
-- access to a Kubernetes Cluster
+- access to a Docker image repository (not necessary if Kind used)

 # Build artifacts